Matchstic/ReProvision/README.md

 ### WARNING

-This project is currently broken, and won't be fixed by the original author.
-See here for more info: https://github.com/Matchstic/ReProvision/wiki/Login-Notes

-Any pull requests that fix the login process will be accepted, provided they can be proven to work.
+This project is currently functional, but I won't be providing further updates.
+However, I am more than happy to review/accept pull requests, and then publish those as updates.

 Users: if you want automatic re-signing, it is strongly recommended to look at AltServer/AltStore.